Dechrissen/website/README.md

 ## JavaScript
 The site uses vanilla JavaScript and in some cases jQuery to build certain parts of each page.

 All four main pages use `/JavaScript/header.js` and `/JavaScript/footer.js` to build the header and footer respectively.
 These contain general information about me, some social links, a top navigation bar, and a 'last updated' timestamp.

+The site has a dark mode toggle switch in the top left, represented by a sun and moon.
+This function is powered by `/JavaScript/color-theme-toggle.js`.

+## Site categories

+### About
+A homepage with a picture of me and a general blurb about my interests.

+### Projects
+A list of my highlighted projects, a small description for each, and a link to each.

-## Blog
+### Blog
-To be added: information about how the blog system works, once I overhaul it.
+A list of all of my blog entries in reverse chronological order.
+This page and all of the blog posts are powered by [my blog engine](https://derekandersen.net/blog/new-blog-engine).

+### Links
+A list of categorized miscellaneous links.